pedrolino-reyes/software-engineering-interview/exercises/qa/fastapi/README.md

 - How would you apply regression testing in this project?
 - If it were up to you, what stages would the life cycle of this application include to ensure a high quality standard?
 - Regarding testing, where does a unit and integration test begin and end?
 That is, what are their differences?
 - How can you measure the code quality of this project?
-What characteristics make up quality?
+What metrics/characteristics make up quality?